oculusprme/UAND_sandwichClub/README.md

 ## Issues

-I was unable to get all the images to display.
-Not entirely sure why.
-I tried downloading and reducing the size and dimensions of the images in question. then reuploaded to imgur.com and replaced the links in the string.xml.
-That did not do the trick, unfortunately.
+I did have a problem getting every one of the images to load, to the point where I reduced the size and dimensions of the originals then reuploaded to imgur, but after a restart they are now loading just fine in the emulator.